MEET THE AVENUES FAMILY

 Wayne attended the Avenues at the age of 13 and became ingrained into the club, which aided the transformation from youth to youth worker.
 Being an ex-member gave Wayne the necessary tools needed to challenge and encourage young people from their standpoint.

 Keighley is an enthusiastic young teacher who inspires young people to want to learn, she also wants young people to believe that learning can be a fun experience.
-Her passion is to help young people who might not be able to access equipment’s and resources, in order to achieve a higher level of education.
-Keighley loves working with young people and one day hopes to head up a school of her own.
+Her passion is to help young people that struggle with their school work and might not be able to access the necessary space, equipment and resources that they need in order to achieve a higher level of attainment.
+Keighley loves working with young people and one day hopes to be the head teacher of her own school.

 Lead Youth Worker